alizasamad/alizasamad.github.io/aboutMe.md

 				<header class="major">
 					<h3>Hobbies</h3>
 				</header>
 				<p>I love listening to music from artists such as The Beatles, Billie Eilish, and Arjit Singh.
-I am also teaching myself how to play Haley Heynderickx's song, "The Bug Collector," on the guitar.
+I also enjoy learning how to play different instruments.
+Currently, I am teaching myself how to play Haley Heynderickx's song, "The Bug Collector," on the guitar.
 Some of my other hobbies include hiking and exploring nature.
-My favorite places to hike are Muir Woods and Pinnacles National Park.
+My favorite places to hike are Muir Woods and Pinnacles National Park in California.
 However, my favorite pastime has to be spending quality time with family and friends.
-My best memories are of my family playing badminton in our backyard in the cool, summer evenings!</p>
+My best memories are of my family playing badminton in our backyard in the cool summer evenings!</p>
 			</div>
 		</div>
 	</section>